 Pupils are taught in two Classes.
 Class 1 is made up of pupils aged 4-7 (Reception and Key Stage 1).
 Class 2 is made up of pupils aged 7-11 (Key Stage 2).
 Class 2 is split into two distinct teaching groups for Mathematics, English and Science lessons (Y3/4 and Y5/6).

 The school uses ' Letters and Sounds', Bug Club and Oxford Reading Tree to underpin synthetic phonics teaching and reading within Reception, Key Stage 1 and Key Stage 2 as appropriate.
-Rigby Navigator and 'Tree Tops' is available for guided reading in Class 2.
+Rigby Navigator and 'Tree Tops' are available for guided reading in Class 2.
 Pearson's 'Rapid' schemes are used as appropriate to support pupils with special educational needs.
-Hamilton Trust materials support planning throughout the school (https://www.hamilton-trust.org.uk).
+Twinkl and Hamilton Trust materials support planning throughout the school (https://www.hamilton-trust.org.uk).

 You can find out more about our curriculum by contacting the school, by reading the curriculum letters published termly on this site or by visiting the Government National Curriculum website (https://www/gov.uk/governement/collections/national-curriculum).